 The RMGT Ryobi 925 is a five-colour litho press for 8-up A4 format print production.
 An LED-UV curing unit is incorporated into the configuration for near instant drying of the sheet, enabling immediate back-up or progression of the work to the finishing department.
 PDS-E SpectroDrive inline printing quality control enables the operator to monitor and maintain the quality of the printed sheet throughout the run.

 Graeme Parry, Production Director: “We were looking to bring in new technology that ran hand-in-hand with our clients’ needs of reduced delivery times, and these are aided by the high running speed and vastly reduced drying time that LED-UV brings.
-Litho is certainly not dead but we needed to explore how we can still offer it as a viable service and maintain it as a viable part of our business, and the new press will help us do that.
-The new machine will replace one of our two existing B2 presses, adding much needed extra capacity and firepower, as well as bringing all of the benefits associated with the LED-UV technology."
+Litho is certainly not dead but we needed to explore how we can still offer it as a viable service and maintain it as a viable part of our business, and the new press helps us do that.
+The new machine replaces one of our two existing B2 presses, adding much needed extra capacity and firepower, as well as bringing all of the benefits associated with the LED-UV technology.”

 Graeme adds: “The SRA1 sheet size will really change litho production at ProCo.
-Having the ability to run 8-up A4 on a single sheet means more productive running in comparison to our current B2 presses.
+Having the ability to run 8-up A4 on a single sheet means more productive running in comparison to our B2 presses.
 It will naturally absorb the work we are producing currently whilst also adding much needed additional capacity.
-Having access to the bigger sheet size will mean a reduction in the amount of section work and that will make us more competitive in the market, and drive more volume through the press.”
+Having access to the bigger sheet size means a reduction in the amount of section work and that will make us more competitive in the market, and drive more volume through the press.”

 “There are a number of advantages that LED-UV offers, but the main driver was the reduced drying time that it brings.
 To our clients, speed of turnaround is a major factor, and with LED-UV curing the sheet that lands in the delivery it is pretty much dry immediately, even on uncoated stock with heavy ink coverage.
 The positive effect of this is that our finishing department will be able to start work on the sheet straight away, where as previously there was an element of drying time.
 The end result is a quicker and better service to our customers.”